t6kke/skill-calculator/README.md

 - API endpoinds created for Leagues, for creation, retreival with specific id, retreival for specific user for all leagues
 - Website app.js fucntion to use new endpoint for creation of the leage
 - Main fuctionality of leages managment completed
+- Removed the content.html logic and main page content is on the index.html page, fixed session and token handling issue
 - Fixed issue with login response showing hashed password
+- Added logout functionality

 ## v5